Franz Schubert: Instruments

 Among pianos Schubert had access to were a Benignus Seidner piano (now displayed at the Schubert Geburtshaus in Vienna) and an Anton Walter & Sohn piano (today in the collection of the Vienna Kunsthistorisches Museum).
 Schubert was also familiar with instruments by Viennese piano builder Conrad Graf.
+He appreciated the potential these early nineteenth-century instruments possessed for both intimate and extrovert, virtuosic playing.

 Recognition

 A feeling of regret for the loss of potential masterpieces caused by Schubert's early death at age 31 was expressed in the epitaph on his large tombstone written by Grillparzer: "Here music has buried a treasure, but even fairer hopes."
 Some prominent musicians share a similar view, including the pianist Radu Lupu, who said: "[Schubert] is the composer for whom I am really most sorry that he died so young. ...
 Just before he died, when he wrote his beautiful two-cello String Quintet in C, he said very modestly that he was trying to learn a little more about counterpoint, and he was perfectly right.
 We'll never know in what direction he was going or would have gone."
 However, others have expressed disagreement with this early view.
 For instance, Robert Schumann said: "It is pointless to guess at what more [Schubert] might have achieved.
 He did enough; and let them be honoured who have striven and accomplished as he did", and the pianist András Schiff said that: "Schubert lived a very short life, but it was a very concentrated life.
 In 31 years, he lived more than other people would live in 100 years, and it is needless to speculate what could he have written had he lived another 50 years.
-It's irrelevant, just like with Mozart; these are the two natural geniuses of music."
+It's irrelevant, just like with Mozart: these are the two natural geniuses of music."

 The Wiener Schubertbund, one of Vienna's leading choral societies, was founded in 1863, whilst the Gründerzeit was taking place.
 The Schubertbund quickly became a rallying point for schoolteachers and other members of the Viennese middle class who felt increasingly embattled during the Gründerzeit and the aftermath of the Panic of 1873.
 In 1872, the dedication of the Schubert Denkmal, a gift to the city from Vienna's leading male chorus, the Wiener Männergesang-Verein, took place; the chorus performed at the event.
 The Denkmal was designed by Austrian sculptor Carl Kundmann and is located in Vienna's Stadtpark.